Paramount Home Entertainment: History

+International

+Outside North America, the Paramount Pictures film library was released on home media by CIC Video (which was a joint venture with Universal Pictures).
+In 1999, as a result of Universal pulling out of the venture in favor of its then-newly purchased PolyGram Filmed Entertainment's home video unit (PolyGram Video - which was then promptly renamed Universal Pictures Video), Paramount took full ownership of the venture and renamed it Paramount Home Entertainment International.

+In February 2015, Paramount Home Media Distribution signed a distribution agreement with Universal Pictures Home Entertainment, whereby Universal distributed Paramount's titles overseas, particularly in the territories including the United Kingdom, where Paramount Home Media Distribution holds an office.
+The deal began on July 1, 2015.
+However, the deal expired in July 2020 when Paramount Home Entertainment signed a new UK home entertainment distribution deal with Elevation Sales (a joint venture between StudioCanal UK and Lionsgate UK), as well as signing other home entertainment distribution deals with Koch Media (later Plaion Pictures) for Italy, Divisa Home Video for Spain, ESC Distribution for France and Dutch FilmWorks for Benelux, all starting in January 2021 and Happinet for Japan, starting on July 1, 2025.

 HD DVD and Blu-ray support

 Paramount brands the majority of its HD content under the label 'Paramount High Definition' which is seen both on the title box cover and as an in-movie opening.
-Films from Paramount subsidiaries such as Nickelodeon Movies and MTV Films as well as from former sister studio DreamWorks use no special branding, Paramount Vantage (another subsidiary) releases only select titles under the Paramount High Definition banner.
+Films from Paramount subsidiaries such as Nickelodeon Movies and MTV Films as well as from former sister studio DreamWorks Pictures use no special branding, Paramount Vantage (another subsidiary) releases only select titles under the Paramount High Definition banner.

 In October 2005, Paramount announced that it would be supporting the HD video format Blu-ray in addition to rival format HD DVD, becoming the first studio to release on both formats.
 Its first four HD DVD releases came in July 2006, and it released four titles on Blu-ray two months later.
-In August 2007, Paramount (along with DreamWorks and DreamWorks Animation) announced their exclusive support for HD DVD.
+In August 2007, Paramount (along with DreamWorks Pictures and DreamWorks Animation) announced their exclusive support for HD DVD.
 However, when other studios eventually dropped HD DVD and players for the technology stopped being manufactured, Paramount switched to Blu-ray.
 In May 2008, it released three titles on Blu-ray and continues to release its high-definition discs in that format exclusively.

 Sub-labels

 Paramount DVD

-Paramount DVD is a sub-label of PHE exclusively found on DVD releases, generally noted by a logo animation with a DVD flying into the Paramount mountain and taking the shape of the outline created by the mountain, which was introduced in 2003.
+Paramount DVD is a sub-label of PHE exclusively found on DVD releases, generally noted by a logo animation with a DVD flying into the Paramount mountain and taking the shape of the outline created by the mountain, which was used from 2003 to 2019.

 Paramount High Definition

-Paramount High Definition is a sub-label focusing on HD-DVD and Blu-ray releases of Paramount's film and television library in high definition video formats.
+Paramount High Definition is a sub-label of PHE focusing exclusively on HD-DVD and Blu-ray releases of Paramount's film and television library in high definition video formats.